tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 scan---as best as I can figure it out, anyway.
 If you were in or near the room where it happened, please feel free to reach out and correct some parts.

+## Register allocation

+The fundamental problem in register allocation is to take an IR that uses a virtual registers (as many as you like) and rewrite it to use a finite amount of physical registers and stack space.

+People use register allocators like they use garbage collectors: it's an abstraction that can manage your resources for you, maybe with some cost.
+When writing the back-end of a compiler, it's probably much easier to have a separate register-allocator-in-a-box than manually managing variable lifetimes while also considering all of your different target architectures.

+There are a couple different approaches to register allocation, but in this post we'll focus on *linear scan*.

 ## In the beginning

 Linear scan register allocation (LSRA) has been around for awhile.
 It's neat